iredmail/docs/faq/translate.iredadmin.md

-# Translate iRedAdmin to your local language
+# iRedAdmin: Translate iRedAdmin to your local language

 If you want to help translate iRedAdmin to your local language, please contact us to get the latest file which contains all translation items.
 You can open